gumaerc-testorg/21m.220-fall-2010/content/pages/related-resources.md

 The Glaser Codex: A Manuscript of Liturgical Chant at MIT
 ---------------------------------------------------------

-The [Glaser Codex](http://web.mit.edu/cuthbert/www/glaser/) comprises the remains of an approximately 107 folio (214 page) manuscript from the 15th and 16th century.
+The [Glaser Codex](http://web.mit.edu/cuthbert/www/glaser/) comprises the remains of an approximately 107 folio (214 page) manuscript from the 15{{< sup "th" >}} and 16{{< sup "th" >}} century.
 This website contains a selection of folio images, along with 21M.220 student scholarly analysis of these folios.